trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/timetables.md

 ### How often does the data format changes?
 Do breaking changes happen?

-This dataset has the **stable** status.
+This API has the **stable** status.
 This means that we will communicate when fields are added, or changed.
-When breaking changes are made, you will get three months or more to update your implementations.
+When breaking changes are made, you will get six months or more to update your implementations.

 ## Using ResRobot Timetables